 The Majestic Sheikh Zayed Grand Mosque, Abu Dhabi

 The beautiful design of the Sheikh Zayed Mosque draws its inspiration from the Persian, Alexandrian and Mughal Mosque of Abu al-Abbas Al Mursi in Egypt.
-Some Indo-Islamic aspects have been inspired by the Badshahi Mosque of Lahore in Pakistan.
+Some Indo-Islamic aspects have

 The minarets of the Sheikh Zayed Mosque are highly Arabic whereas the archways are essentially Moorish in their appearance.
 Beautiful to watch, the mosque attracts countless visitors from around the world every year.
 The U.A.E. government pays special attention to the maintenance of this grand mosque.
-Special allotments are considered every year for its betterment.

 The Mosque is large enough to accommodate more than 40000 visitors at once.
 The main prayer hall of the mosque can house around 7000 people at once.
 There are also two smaller prayer houses which can house 1500 worshippers each.
 One of these prayer halls is specially designed for women.